Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 # Project Design

-UML Diagrams and descriptions of key algorithms, classes, and how things fit together.
+UML Diagrams and descriptions of key algorithms, classes, and how things fit together.\
 **List of necessary functions:**
 - An Object class that represents the grid of Tetris, which is a 20 by 10 grid (either through array or Deque).
-If doing int[][], each slot holds a number representing the color of that box.
+If doing Color[][], each slot holds the color of that box.
 The grid is then drawn through Processing.
 - An Object class that represent each type of block.
-Each type of block is stored as a final constant in the class, and will be represented by a 4 by 4 int[][].
+Each type of block is stored as a final constant in the class, and will be represented by a 4 by 4 Color[][].
 Upon construction, a random block is chosen and a random color is chosen.
 - A method for generating blocks onto the grid.
 The function maps the int[][] of the block onto the grid, centerd at top, and it copies the colors in the block onto the grid.
 - A method for making blocks fall.
+Maybe a recursive function seeing if all connected boxes can fall.
+If yes, then fall.
+Maybe also a boolean for each block keeping track whether they already settled.
+- In draw, check if any row is full.
+If yes, cancel out and move all blocks down.
+- keyPressed methods for moving left, right, and dropping
+- Rotation?